 Conforming or jumbo loans.

 A conforming loan gets its name from the fact that conforms to guidelines dictated by Fannie Mae and Freddie Mac, mortgage-buying entities that are privately owned by supported by the government.
 One of the main restrictions is the amount of the loan.
 This varies depending on the specific location and number of units in the property.
 As an example, Fannie Mae’s loan limits for conventional mortgages currently lists a maximum mortgage of $453,100 for a one-unit property in the contiguous states, District of Columbia and Puerto Rico.
 A jumbo loan is a mortgage that exceeds these guidelines and typically has stricter qualifying standards.

 You might not have inherited a windfall from a rich relative, but having Uncle Sam on your side can be the next best thing when you want to borrow money to buy a home.
 This is especially true if you want to keep your monthly payment as low as possible, don’t have a huge down payment, or have had some credit challenges.

 Mortgages backed by the government.

 FHA Loans: A loan backed by the Federal Housing Administration (FHA) offer lower interest rates and more flexible qualifying requirements.
 Plus, the down payment could be as low as 3.5 percent, depending on your credit score.

-VA Loans: If you are a veteran or member of the military (or the qualifying spouse or dependent of one) you may qualify for a VA loan, which can allow you to get a low-interest loan with more attractive terms and an easier approval process.
+VA Loans: If you are a veteran or member of the military (or the qualifying spouse) you may qualify for a VA loan, which can allow you to get 0% down loan with more attractive terms and an easier approval process.